ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 Click on the **Projects** button in the Dashboard or the link in the sidebar menu and explore the **eap-sso** project.
 The important settings in this configuration page, are the:

-* _Source Control URL_: the project is bound to a git repository called **eap-sso** located in the home directory for the `rhel` user of the `control` host.
+* *Source Control URL*: the project is bound to a git repository called **eap-sso** located in the home directory for the _rhel_ user of the _control_ host.
-* _Update revision on launch_: setting this instructs the Ansible controller to verify if new commits are available in the git repository every time the template associated with project is executed.
+* *Update revision on launch*: setting this instructs the Ansible controller to verify if new commits are available in the git repository every time the template associated with project is executed.

 ☑️ Task 4 - Explore the templates section
 ===

 **Templates** are execution configurations, same concept as Ansible playbook.

-Click the **eap-sso-deploy** template that comes pre-loaded.
-You will notice that it points to
+Click on the Templates link in the sidebar menu and explore the **eap-sso-deploy** template that comes pre-loaded.
+You will notice that it points to `deploy.yml` playbook inside the git repository provided by the **eap-sso** project we have inspected in _Task 3_; in the next track sections we will use a code editor to open that git repository, make changes, and run new deployments using this job template.

-`deploy.yml` playbook inside the git repository.
-In the next track sections we will use a code editor to open that git repository, make changes, and run new deployments using this job template.
-If you click on the **survey** tab, you'll find a couple credentials which are configured to be set at every execution (do not mind the values, they have been set and excrypted by default): those enable the Ansible Middleware collection to perform downloads from the Red Hat Customer Portal automatically via a feature called **Jboss Network Download API**.
+If you click on the **Survey** tab, you'll find a pair of credentials which are configured to be set at every execution (do not mind the values, they have been set and encrypted by default): those enable the Ansible Middleware collection to perform downloads from the Red Hat Customer Portal automatically via a feature called **Jboss Network Download API**.
+Surveys are an important feature of Ansible controller because they allow to manage variables, possibly secrets, which are not good enough candidates for ansible vault files, or external secret management services which do not depend on the user that executes the deployment.

 ✅ Next Challenge